 Washington County 4-H Welcomes You!

-The 4-H Youth Development program is the youth education outreach program of the University WI-Extension.
+The 4-H program is the youth education outreach program of the University WI-Extension.
 The program works with 19 community clubs in Washington County, which meet monthly, along with countywide educational project meetings throughout the year.
 4-H facilitates outreach programs with local partner agencies.
 Summer day camps are conducted annually for all county residents.
-If you have any questions, please call, Brianna Stapleton Welch, Washington County 4-H Youth Development Educator at 262-335-4478.
+If you have any questions, please call, Amy Mangan-Fischer, Washington County 4-H & Youth Educator at 262-335-4478.

 WHAT IS 4-H IN WASHINGTON COUNTY?

 4-H is a youth organization that belongs to the members, their families, and other interested adults who serve as volunteer leaders.
 Professional leadership is given by Cooperative Extension faculty of the University of Wisconsin.
 Support for 4-H programs is a joint effort of local county government, the University of Wisconsin-Extension, and the U.S. Department of Agriculture.

 In 4-H, young people share, grow, and learn together from various projects, events, and activities in informal situations under the guidance of their families and other volunteer adult leaders.
 Members can choose projects that fit them and the places where they live.
 Group activities and events such as drama, trips, camps, fairs, shows, and conferences provide additional learning experiences and opportunities.